 So not to say this was a failure of a weekend, but it was riddled with bad weather and poor planning.
 However, it was so wonderful to get out of Paris and experience completely new places and I’m so glad we went.

-Thursday night we got on the night bus at 11:30 PM heading to Amsterdam.
+Thursday we got on the night bus at 11:30 PM heading to Amsterdam.
 The company we used was Megabus, which actually is in Europe as well as the US.
 You can’t beat 12 euros to get from Paris to Amsterdam, even if it takes 8 hours.
 The bus ride really wasn’t that bad.
 There was Wifi but we couldn’t get it to work.
 There were even plugs (but I didn’t have the right adapter).
-Other than being squished in a tiny space for 8 hours, which is pretty unavoidable on a bus, it was not that bad.
+Other than being squished in a tiny space for 8 hours, which is pretty unavoidable on a bus, it was tolerable.
 I slept on and off the whole night.
 The bus does stop fairly often, which accounts for why it takes so long.
 Still, if you want to travel for cheap in Europe I highly recommend it!

 We arrived in Amsterdam at 7:00 AM on Friday.
 We were half sleepy, half really excited.
 We had no idea where to go or start.
 Our phones were almost dead.
 We were also really hungry and thirsty.
 I mentioned before that we were lucky enough to be able to stay with Dov’s brother, Matt, who lives in Amsterdam.
 However, his family was very busy this weekend, so we couldn’t meet him to get keys to their apartment until 5:30 PM on Friday.
 So we basically had the entire day to roam the city before being able to settle in with our things, rest, shower, etc.